For brands looking to grow authentic relationships with customers, creating a brand ambassador program makes a lot of sense.

 Looking for potential brand ambassadors is an important part of setting up your program.
 You want people whose values and qualities are in line with your company goals and objectives to lead your ambassadorship.

-Ambassadors that already have networks of your target consumers will help fast-track your success in spreading the word about your brand.
+Ambassadors (or employee influencers) that already have networks of your target consumers will help fast-track your success in spreading the word about your brand.

 Since they have built a community through the years on their social media of choice, they know how to publish content that their audience loves and will connect with.